GanDing/CS-488/A4/README.md

 * The bounding volumn test is set by the global variable "BOUNDING_VOLUMN_TEST" in "Mesh.cpp", by setting the variable true, it will present bounding volumn.

-* The extra feature is super sampling by setting the default size to 3x3.
+* The extra feature is super sampling by setting the default size to 3x3, it is control by the global variable "REGULAR_SAMPLING" in A4.cpp and it is set by false by default.

+* all the png is stored in the folder "png"

 ## Scene